-CAMBRIDGE, MA (January 12, 2016) – The Hasty Pudding Institute of 1770 announces that acclaimed Broadway, Off-Broadway and film producer Daryl Roth will be the 2016 recipient of the Order of the Golden Sphinx award.
-Ms. Roth will be honored and presented with the prestigious award at the annual Order of the Golden Sphinx Gala to be held at the Diamond Horseshoe at the Paramount Hotel in New York City on April 11, 2016.
+The Hasty Pudding Institute of 1770 named the Tony and two-time Emmy award winner, DEREK McLANE, the 2018 recipient of the Order of the Golden Sphinx award.
+Mr. McLane was honored and presented with the prestigious award at the annual Order of the Golden Sphinx Gala, held at The Pierre in New York City on April 16th, 2018.

-The Order of the Golden Sphinx, named for a traditional symbol of The Hasty Pudding Institute, is the highest honor bestowed by the Institute and recognizes individuals in the entertainment industry for their extraordinary contributions to the performing arts.
+The Order of the Golden Sphinx, named for a traditional symbol of the Hasty Pudding Institute, is the highest honor bestowed by the Institute and recognizes individuals in the entertainment industry for their extraordinary contributions to the performing arts.
 The recipient represents the Institute’s mission to support and foster the performing arts within its membership, at Harvard, and the community at large.
-Previous recipients of the Order of the Golden Sphinx award include Michael Lynton, Chairman of Snap, Inc. and former CEO of Sony Entertainment Inc., David Heyman, founder of Heyday Films and producer of “Gravity,” and legendary music producer Clive Davis, Chief Creative Officer of Sony Music; Daryl Roth, ten time Tony Award-winning Broadway producer; and two time Emmy award-winner Paris Barclay, who recently completed his second term as President of the Directors Guild of America.
+Previous recipients of the Order of the Golden Sphinx award include Michael Lynton, Chairman of Snap, Inc. and former CEO of Sony Entertainment; David Heyman, producer of Gravity and the Harry Potter film universe; Clive Davis, legendary music producer and Chief Creative Officer of Sony Music; Daryl Roth, ten time Tony Award-winning Broadway producer; and two time Emmy award-winner Paris Barclay, who recently completed his second term as President of the Directors Guild of America.

-The Order of the Golden Sphinx gala enfolds as a dinner with special performances by the Hasty Pudding Theatricals and Harvard Krokodiloes undergraduates and alumni, produced by Amanda Lipitz Productions and written and composed by Nell Benjamin (Legally Blonde: The Musical, The Explorers Club) and Larry O’Keefe (Legally Blonde: The Musical, Heathers: The Musical), both alumni of the Pudding.
+The Order of the Golden Sphinx Gala unfolds as a dinner with special performances by the Hasty Pudding Theatricals’ and Harvard Krokodiloes’ undergraduates and alumni, produced by Amanda Lipitz Productions and written and composed by Nell Benjamin (Mean Girls, Legally Blonde: The Musical) and Larry O’Keefe (Legally Blonde: The Musical, Heathers: The Musical), both alumni of the Pudding.